Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves sharing her techniques.

 Lay the edge of the measuring tape into the curved channel in the flocked bead board to see which marks on the left and right of the board correspond to the desired finished length.

-Tip: While it is possible to design your convertible necklace/eyeglasses chain on a bead board with a long, straight channel, it is much easier to visualize how it will look as a necklace if you design it in a curved channel.
+Tip: Although it is possible to design your convertible beaded strand on a bead board with a long, straight channel, it is much easier to visualize how it will look as a necklace if you design it in a curved channel.

-Place your focal bead in the center position on your flocked beading board, as shown in the photo below.
-As you'll see, I picked out three possible focal beads for my strand and eventually chose the subtly patterned, twisted glass vintage bead as my focal.
+Place this larger focal bead at the center position of the curved channel on your flocked beading board, as shown in the photo.
+As you can see, I picked out three possible focal beads for this strand before deciding on the subtly patterned, twisted, vintage glass bead.

-Then fill in the spaces between the stations (clusters) with small and/or slender beads.
-I often use short or long bugle beads or stacks of 5 to 12 seed beads in between the larger bead stations.
-This creates a pleasing visual "rhythm" and helps keep the eyeglass chain from becoming too heavy and uncomfortable, especially when used as an eyeglass holder.
+Then, I fill in the spaces between the stations or clusters with smaller or more slender beads.
+Sometimes, I will use short or long bugle beads or stacks of 5–12 seed beads in between the larger bead stations.
+This creates a pleasing visual rhythm.
+It also helps keep the necklace from becoming too heavy and uncomfortable, especially when used as an eyeglass holder.

-Test fit each bead to make sure the hole is wide enough to slide onto the beading wire.
-If you are using pearls, which often have small holes, use a twisted wire pearl reamer to slowly and gently enlarge each hole from both sides.
+Test fit each bead to make sure the hole is wide enough to slide onto the beading wire without friction.
+If you are using pearls, which often have small holes, use fine and very fine twisted wire pearl reamers to slowly and gently enlarge the hole in each pearl from both sides.

 Step 3: Add a Clamshell Bead Tip Onto One End of the Beading Wire